 Networking has a Purpose

 In the surveys, people really loved being able to meet so many of the speakers and influencers.
 The pre-party was fantastic and things kept going with the dinners and multiple afterparties coming together for a third-floor private party with drinks and sparklers decorating the room.
+The conference itself was separated into four tracks: innovation, social good, fintech/markets, and #buidl.

 Diversity is Not an Afterthought